Hunting for Maxwell's Demon in the Wild

-We develop our framework for a transport motor or controller $Y$ pulling a diffusive cargo $X$ in one dimension.
+\emph{Subsystem heat-flow estimator}---We develop our framework for a transport motor or controller $Y$ pulling a diffusive cargo $X$ in one dimension.
 At this point we make no assumptions as to the details of the motor dynamics.
-We do assume the dynamics of the cargo position $x$ obey an overdamped Langevin equation, with a linear force coupling $X$ to $Y$:
+We assume the cargo dynamics obey an overdamped Langevin equation, with a linear coupling force:

 Here, $\gamma$ is the friction coefficient of the cargo (with dimensions of mass/time), which experiences an external load force $f$, a force from the coupling to the motor (at position $y$) with stiffness $\kappa$, and a random force due to thermal fluctuations with strength quantified by diffusion coefficient $D = k_{\rm B}T/\gamma$.
 The uncorrelated Gaussian noise $\xi(t)$ has zero mean and unit variance.
-At steady state, the heat flow into the cargo from the thermal environment is~\cite{leighton2023inferring}
+At steady state, the heat flow into the cargo is~\cite{leighton2023inferring}

 where the angle brackets denote an ensemble average with respect to the steady-state distribution, and ``$\circ$" denotes multiplication in the Stratonovich sense~\cite{seifert2012stochastic}.
 At steady state, the temporal evolution is independent of initial conditions; in particular, the distribution of the relative position $x - y$ does not depend on time.